volcengine/verl/docs/advance/rollout_corr_math.md

 #### 3.2.1 Incorrect LLM-RL Implementation (PPO Without Rollout Correction)

 **Theory:** Naive LLM-RL implementation that incorrectly applies PPO by ignoring the actual rollout policy and assuming $\mu = \pi_{\text{old}}$.

+**Note:** This incorrect implementation pattern was identified in [Liu, Li, et al. (2025)](https://yingru.notion.site/When-Speed-Kills-Stability-Demystifying-RL-Collapse-from-the-Training-Inference-Mismatch-271211a558b7808d8b12d403fd15edda) as a key cause of training instability in LLM-RL systems, motivating the development of this rollout correction framework.

 **Loss Function:**